MartinRovang/nnUNet_MedSeg/documentation/train_new_dataset.md

 Upon the successful completion of training—whether it reaches the predetermined epoch number or hits the time cap—the results are saved in the `output_nnUNet_train` folder.
 Inside this folder, users will discover:

-- `final_checkpoint`: This file contains the last saved state of the trained model.
+- `final_checkpoint`: This file contains the last saved state of the trained model and the associated weights .
-- `best_checkpoint`: This represents the model's best performance point during training.
+- `best_checkpoint`: This represents the model's best performance point during training with its weights.
 - A JPEG image: This visual aid provides a snapshot of various significant training metrics.